 2. Set Your Limits

 When you’re looking for deals like this one, you need to figure out if the final price is worth it to you.
-I’d take the pasta for 19 cents a box, but at 35 cents a box, I’d wait.
+I’d take the pasta for $0.19 a box, but at $0.35 a box, I’d wait.
 Why?
-Because as you get more familiar with extreme couponing, you’ll see price points that you know you can beat, and others that you know you won’t find ever again.
-For instance, I’ll never pay for toothpaste, razors, deodorant, body wash, or shampoo ever again because I know I can find coupons to knock the cost down to nothing.
+Because as you get more familiar with extreme couponing, you’ll know which price points you can beat and which ones you won’t find ever again.
+For instance, I’ll never pay for toothpaste, razors, deodorant, body wash, or shampoo ever again because I know I can find coupons to knock their cost down to nothing.

 3. Check Store Policies

 Periodically check your stores’ coupon policies.
-Every grocery chain is different in how their coupon policy works, so it’s good to stay in the know on these topics:
+Every grocery chain’s coupon policy is different, so it’s good to stay in the know on these topics:

 - Does your store ever double the value of coupons?

-- Do they limit the amounts of the doubled coupons?
+- Do they limit the amounts of doubled coupons?

 - Do they have a limit on how many coupons they’ll double?